Open-Vocabulary Online Semantic Mapping for SLAM: Abstract

 \section{Abstract}

-This paper presents the first \underline{O}pen-\underline{V}ocabulary \underline{O}nline 3D semantic \underline{SLAM} pipeline, that we denote as \ours SLAM.
-Our primary contribution is in the pipeline itself, particularly in the mapping thread.
-Given a set of posed RGB-D frames, we detect and track 3D segments, which we describe using CLIP vectors, calculated through a novel aggregation from the viewpoints where these 3D segments are observed.
-Notably, our \ours SLAM pipeline is not only faster but also achieves better segmentation metrics compared to offline approaches in the literature.
-Along with superior segmentation performance, we show experimental results of our contributions integrated with Gaussian-SLAM, being the first ones demonstrating end-to-end open-vocabulary online 3D reconstructions without relying on ground-truth camera poses or scene geometry.
+This paper presents an \underline{O}pen-\underline{V}ocabulary \underline{O}nline 3D semantic mapping pipeline, that we denote by its acronym \ours.
+Given a sequence of posed RGB-D frames, we detect and track 3D segments, which we describe using CLIP vectors.
+These are computed from the viewpoints where they are observed by a novel CLIP merging method.
+Notably, our \ours has a significantly lower computational and memory footprint than offline baselines, while also showing better segmentation metrics than offline and online ones.
+Along with superior segmentation performance, we also show experimental results of our mapping contributions integrated with two different full SLAM backbones (Gaussian-SLAM and ORB-SLAM2), being the first ones using a neural network to merge CLIP descriptors and demonstrating end-to-end open-vocabulary online 3D mapping with loop closure.